yavda1/wii-hbguide/docs/README.md

 ?> For help in English, visit the [Discord server](https://discord.com/invite/QvGQqx8Mns)

-This guide will help you mod your Wii.\
+This guide will help you mod your Wii.
 To get started, [choose your exploit](/chooseyourexploit).

+You can find all of our pages and tutorials [here](/navigation.md).